Tech

 Normal vision — lenses are fully transparent.

-Flash Detected
+Flash Anticipated

 Sensor detects sudden brightness spike.